Volley Week logo

 In the second strongest European club tournament, Bulgaria will have five representatives.

-Turkish club Halkbank Ankara will feature two Bulgarian names in its squad – the legend Matey Kaziyski and young Denislav Bardarov.
+Turkish Halkbank Ankara will have two Bulgarian names in its squad "," the legend Matey Kaziyski and young Denislav Bardarov.

-In the women's competition, Elitsa Atanasijevic will wear the jersey of Greek club Panionios Nea Smyrni.
+In the women's competition, Elitsa Atanasijevic will wear the jersey of Greek Panionios Nea Smyrni.

-Romanian club Dinamo Bucharest will rely on a Bulgarian duo in the persons of Petya Barasova and Gergana Kyoseva.
+Romanian Dinamo Bucharest will rely on a Bulgarian duo, namely Petya Barakova and Gergana Kyoseva.

 Challenge Cup

-French club Tourcoing Lille Métropole will rely on Venislav Antov, and German club SWD Powervolleys Düren – on middle blocker Preslav Petkov.
+French Tourcoing Lille Métropole will rely on Venislav Antov, and German SWD Powervolleys Düren "," on middle blocker Preslav Petkov.

-Greek club Olympiacos will be represented by national team player Martin Atanasov, and Polish club Ślepsk Malow Suwałki – by Asparuh Asparuhov.
+Greek Olympiacos will be represented by national team player Martin Atanasov, and Polish Ślepsk Malow Suwałki "," by Asparuh Asparuhov.

-In the women's competition, Darina Naneva will play for French club Virtus Le Cannet, and Kristina Yordanova, a youth product of Perun Varna, will defend the colors of Hungarian club UTE Budapest.
+In the women's competition, Kristina Yordanova, a youth product of Perun Varna, will defend the colors of Hungarian UTE Budapest.

-In addition to these 13 Bulgarian volleyball players in foreign clubs, Bulgaria will also be represented by six clubs – Levski Sofia (men) and Maritsa Plovdiv (women) in the Champions League, Neftochimic 2010 Burgas in the CEV Cup, as well as Lokomotiv Avia Plovdiv, CSKA Sofia, and Levski Sofia (women) in the Challenge Cup.
-This means that the number of Bulgarian players in European club tournaments will be significantly higher, as it includes all volleyball players from the domestic participants.
+In addition to these Bulgarian volleyball players in foreign clubs, Bulgaria will also be represented by six clubs "," Levski Sofia (men) and Maritsa Plovdiv (women) in the Champions League, Neftochimik 2010 Burgas in the CEV Cup, as well as Lokomotiv Avia Plovdiv, CSKA Sofia, and Levski Sofia (women) in the Challenge Cup.
+This means that the number of Bulgarian athletes in European club tournaments will be significantly larger, as it also includes all volleyball players from the domestic participants.
 Furthermore, Levski and Maritsa have guaranteed participation in European club tournaments, as even if they are eliminated in the Champions League qualifiers, they will continue their participation in CEV tournaments.

 photo: Nikolay Varadinov